FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 Further support for changing ENB is not provided, you should be certain you know what you're doing before changing ENB.

 ## Updating D&DDC
 If you are updating D&DDC, the process is very simple.
 Before you update, you should at a minimum backup your saves.
-Updating will delete any saves that are present.
+Updating may delete any saves that are present.
 Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.

+{{< tip "warning" >}}
+**WARNING!**

+**Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
+Check the newest update announcement found in the `#dnddc-announcements` channel on the D&DDC Discord server before updating.**
+{{< /tip >}}

 1. Run Wabbajack.exe.
 2. At the bottom of the window, click Browse Modlists.